sterlingdesign/global-logging/README.md

 back to the client when debugging.

-By default, each call to the LogXXXX functions for the current request is stored in an array of arrays based on the Psr\Log\LogLevel.
+By default, each call to the LogXXXX functions for the current request is stored in an array of arrays.
 For example, to get the array of stored Log calls, you could do the following:

     require_once "path/to/your/autoload.php";